RensTillmann/super-forms/docs/home.md

 The plugin can be used by **anyone** who wishes to create form(s) for their WordPress website(s).
 Zero programming is required to create a form meaning it wil speed up your workflow.

-?> **Please note:** For some users there will be a learning curve to get familiar with the plugin.
+?> **NOTE:** For some users there will be a learning curve to get familiar with the plugin.
 For those users we strongly recommend reading this documentation.

 ### Features